 Day 4: Day Trip to Dresden

 On the Elbe River about 2 hours south of Berlin by train, Dresden is one of the great art cities of Germany.
 You want to focus your attention on the Albertinum, a vast collection of treasures accrued by Saxon rulers; the famed treasury known as the Grünes Gewolbe (Green Vault) in the Residenzschloss; and the Zwinger, a restored royal palace that is home to four museums, the most important being the Gemäldegalerie Alte Meister (Old Masters Gallery).
 Make it a point to see the Frauenkirche (Church of Our Lady), which reopened in 2006 after being painstakingly restored.

 Day 5: Hamburg

 From Berlin, head north to Hamburg, about 1 1/2 hours by fast train.
 You don’t have a lot of time to see this spread-out metropolis, so sign on to two tours: A hop-on, hop-off bus tour will show off the sights and get you to some of the places you want to see, and a cruise takes you through the harbor, one of the world’s busiest, that has kept Hamburg on the map of commerce for centuries.
-Where you choose to spend time depends on your tastes, but top stops are the Kunsthalle, an outstanding collection of old masters and modern works, and HafenCity, a new waterside quarter that’s transforming the city.
-Come nightfall, there’s only one place to go: Any one who comes to Hamburg must make at least one foray into St. Pauli, where the Reeperbahn, Europe’s most famous red-light district, is ground zero for salacious nightlife.
+Where you choose to spend time depends on your tastes, but top stops are the Kunsthalle, an outstanding collection of old masters and modern works, and HafenCity, a waterside quarter that has transformed the city.
+Come nightfall, there’s only one place to go: Anyone who comes to Hamburg must make at least one foray into St. Pauli, where the Reeperbahn, Europe’s most famous red-light district, is ground zero for salacious nightlife.

 Day 6: Lübeck